PBC48/ECE-3400-Fall-2018/docs/lab4.md

     </font>
 </figure>

-In the figure above, the colored rectanges means that the pins are wired together.
+In the figure above, the colored rectangles mean that the pins are wired together.

 In the FPGA, we must set the camera communication pins, HREF, VSYNC, and PCLK to input for the FPGA.
 We set the the communication pins with the Arduino as output.
-In quartus, this is done as such
+In quartus, this is done as follows:
 ```vdhl
 //////////// GPIO_0, GPIO_0 connect to GPIO Default //////////
 output 		    [33:0]		GPIO_0_D;
 //////////// GPIO_0, GPIO_1 connect to GPIO Default //////////
 input 		    [33:20]		GPIO_1_D;
 ```
-We also use four parallel wires for the FPGA to communicate with the Arduino.
+We also use four parallel wires for communication from FPGA to  the Arduino.
 We have two bits for treasure shape and two bits for color.

 #### Polling from camera